multi-kontik/multi-kontik/README.md

-- 👋 Hi, I’m @multi-kontik
+- 👋 Hi, I’m Aaron🦇
-- 👀 I’m interested in ...
+- 👀 I’m interested in music
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: by email bbayraa0998@gmail.com